dstackai/dstack/docs/index.md

 To run ML workflows, your local machine is often not enough, so you need a way to automate running these workflows using the cloud infrastructure.

-Instead of configuring cloud instances manually, writing custom scripts, or even using complicated MLOps platforms, now you can run workflows with a single dstack command.
+Instead of managing infrastructure yourself, writing custom scripts, or using cumbersome MLOps platforms, define your workflows in code and run from command-line.

 dstack is an alternative to SSH, custom scripts, Docker, KubeFlow, SageMaker, and other tools used for running ML workflows.